On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: Questions

 \section{Questions}

-Some natural questions: \begin{enumerate} \item What is the precise consistency strength of $\ZF+$``there is an elementary $j:V_{\lambda+2}\to V_{\lambda+2}$''?
-Is it equiconsistent with some extension of $\ZFC$? \item What is the consistency strength of $\ZF+$``there is an elementary $j:V_{\lambda+3}\to V_{\lambda+3}$''?
+\begin{enumerate}[label=\arabic*.,ref=\arabic*] \item Is there a ``natural'' theory extending ZFC which is equiconsistent with $\ZF$ + ``there is a non-trivial elementary $j:V_{\lambda+2}\to V_{\lambda+2}$''?
+Note here that theory \ref{item:second_theory} in Theorem \ref{tm:equicon_choice} incorporates $\lambda$-DC. \item What is the consistency strength of $\ZF+$``there is an elementary $j:V_{\lambda+3}\to V_{\lambda+3}$''?
 Are there $\ZFC$-compatible large cardinals beyond this level?\footnote{There is of course a trivial kind of answer to ``beyond this level'': $\ZFC+\mathrm{Con}(\ZF+j:V_{\lambda+3}\to V_{\lambda+3})$.
 But there might be a more interesting answer.
 Maybe equiconsistency is the better question.} Or equiconsistent? \end{enumerate}

 We finish with a real world prediction:

 \begin{conj} No being will derive a contradiction from the theory $\ZF+$``there is a Reinhardt cardinal'' in the next $\kappa$ years, where $\kappa$ is the least Reinhardt cardinal. \end{conj}